Carter-student/Exploritory_Data_Analysis/README.md

 # FutureLearn_Project
 This  project was completed for my MSc in Data Science Exploratory Data Analysis Module.
-Simply view my report (pdf) in the **reports folder**.
-To see the results of my analysis.
+**To view my report and analysis go to reports/Project.pdf.**

 # Project Template info
 Welcome to ProjectTemplate!